SerjioFernandes/freightpro-fmcsa-api/README-LOCAL-SETUP.md

 ### ✅ Node.js Server (Already Available!)

-Your system has Node.js installed, so you can use the custom FreightPro server!
+Your system has Node.js installed, so you can use the custom CargoLume server!

 ### Start Local Server